-Every employee, no matter what position they are in, the level they are at in their career, or for whom they work, is entitled to a safe and non-hostile work environment.
+Every employee, no matter their employer, the position they are in, or the level they are at in their career, is entitled to a safe and non-hostile work environment.
 If a work environment becomes hostile, that employee is entitled to pursue legal action.

 But, you may wonder, what does and does not constitute “hostile”?

 Under California’s Fair Employment and Housing Act, an environment becomes hostile when it consists of inappropriate behavior that is either severe or pervasive enough to create an abusive work atmosphere for one or more employees.

 Hostile behaviors can be gender-based or sexual in nature, but can also consist of non-sexual harassment, such as bullying or religious harassment.

 Hostile behaviors can be committed by supervisors and non-supervisors alike, as well as non-employees, such as independent contractors and even customers and clients.
 That said, it is the job of the employer to put a stop to workplace hostility and ensure that each employee enjoys a safe and comfortable space when they come to work.

 It is the employer’s responsibility to put a stop to workplace hostility and ensure that each employee enjoys a safe and comfortable space when they come to work.